Their’s a recurring lame joke on the HGTV show “House Hunters“.

 Unisex makes sense for some rooms and not for others.
 For example, one wouldn’t say “unisex kitchen” nearly as readily as a unisex walk-in closet.
 Instead one might refer to a kitchen as masculine or feminine or neutral.

 So what’s the difference between a kitchen and walk-in closet with respect to the term “unisex”?

 It boils down to the fact that a home may have his and hers closets and since this is the case there may well be one very feminine closet and the other very masculine.
-Extrapolating form there, if a couple were to share a closet, the neutral design that works for both can reasonably referred to as unisex.
+Extrapolating from there, if a couple were to share a closet, the neutral design that works for both can reasonably refer to as unisex.

 What We Look for in Unisex Closets